 Content Marketing or Inbound Marketing

 You may think content marketing sounds a lot like inbound marketing.
 The two are similar, but don’t confuse them as interchangeable names for the same thing — they are different.
-In the Content Marketing Institute’s article The 7 Business Goals of Content Marketing: Inbound Marketing Isn’t Enough, Joe Pulizzi pointed out that the goal of inbound marketing is getting found online by prospects.
+In Content Marketing Institute’s article The 7 Business Goals of Content Marketing: Inbound Marketing Isn’t Enough, Joe Pulizzi pointed out that the goal of inbound marketing is getting found online by prospects.
 However, it only addresses the Attract phase of marketing and nothing else.
 Content marketing goes beyond attracting prospects and is designed to engage and nurture prospects until they become customers and eventually evangelists of your company.

 Content Marketing Works